pumpitupdev/pumptools/doc/hook/mk3hook.md

 * libxxf86vm1
 * libx11-6
 * libasound2

+Further indirect dependencies are needed but should be taken care of automatically when using a package manager to install the direct dependencies.

 ## Data setup
 In additional to the [general information applying to **all** hooks](../hook.md#data-setup), the following information